 Life as a Graduate Student

-Students come from all over the country—and the world—to study at NYU Grossman School of Medicine’s Vilcek Institute of Graduate Biomedical Sciences.
+Students come from all over the country—and the world—to study at NYU Grossman School of Medicine’s Vilcek Institute of Graduate Biomedical Sciences, whose programs include the PhD and MD/PhD.
 Meet five of them here, and find out how being part of our community helps them reach their goals.

 PhD Candidate Jessie Brown Makes a Difference for Women in STEM